theradest1/Universal-Multiplayer-2/Docs.md

 - All Universal Multiplayer scripts start with the prefix UM2_
 - UM2_Object based object is referring to the original version of a network object
 - UM2_Prefab based object is reffering to the clone of the original network object
+- don't use any special characters for anything - stick to letters and numbers
+  - HTTP (webgl builds) aren't able to transmit many special characters

 <br></br>
 ## Network Variables